DEC Firefly: I/O

 I/O devices were connected to the system via the Q-Bus, whose 22-bit address space was mapped onto the 24-bit memory address space of the Firefly by using mapping registers controlled by the master processor.
-The devices used direct memory access (DMA) to access the memory though the cache of the main processor.
-The Firefly's I/O devices were: a monochrome display controller (MDC), a buffered controller for magnetic disk drives, the RQDX3 and an DEQNA Ethernet controller.
+The devices used direct memory access (DMA) to access the memory through the cache of the main processor.
+The Firefly's I/O devices were: a monochrome display controller (MDC), a buffered controller for magnetic disk drives, the RQDX3 and a DEQNA Ethernet controller.

 While DEC used existing components for most of the I/O system, the display controller was designed specifically for the Firefly by the project's engineers who felt that no existing product met their performance requirements.
-There were two displayer controllers, one providing color graphics, and the other monochrome graphics.
+There were two display controllers, one providing color graphics, and the other monochrome graphics.
 These controllers operated by checking a work queue set up in the memory using DMA, providing fully symmetric access to the display hardware by all processors.

 The monochrome display controller (MDC) was contained on a board half as large as the processor boards and was capable of achieving a resolution of 1024 by 768 pixels.
 It contained a 16-bit Am29116 microprocessor clocked at 10 MHz with a 10 KB memory containing 2,048 40-bit words of microinstruction memory.
 A 1024 by 1024-pixel frame buffer was implemented with VRAMs, with three quarters used to hold the display bitmap with the rest available for the display manager or used to cache fonts.

 The 29116 microprocessor periodically checked a work queue set up in the memory using DMA and executed commands from that queue.
 The commands performed BitBlt operations within the frame buffer, between the system memory and frame buffer and were also used to paint characters from the font cache.

 The display hardware also provided an interface for a keyboard and mouse.
 Sixty times per second, the MDC wrote to the memory the position of the mouse and an unencoded bitmap representing the state of the keyboard.
 As a result of implementing the MDC as an I/O device, the Firefly supported multiple display controllers in one system connected to multiple monitors.